SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/data-tiers.md

 Sumo Logic’s *Data Tiers* provide a comprehensive solution for all types of data that an organization has, low touch, high touch and everything in between, at an economical price.
 Data Tiers provide tier-based pricing based on your planned usage of the data you ingest.

 :::note
-Data Tiers must be enabled on your [Cloud Flex] (../01Manage_Subscription/01Cloud_Flex_Accounts.md "Cloud Flex") or [Cloud Flex Credits] (../01Manage_Subscription/00Cloud_Flex_Credits_Accounts.md "Cloud Flex Credits") plan to be able to access this functionality.
+Data Tiers must be enabled on your [Cloud Flex](../manage-subscription/cloud-flex-accounts.md) or [Cloud Flex Credits](../manage-subscription/cloud-flex-credits-accounts.md) plan to be able to access this functionality.
 Infrequent Tier, described below, is only available on Cloud Flex Credits.
 For more information, contact your Sumo Logic Account Representative.
 :::

 ## Types of Data Tiers